Soklet Logo

 Heads Up!

-Just like ServerSentEventBroadcaster instances, you should not hold a long-lived reference to the ServerSentEventUnicaster provided by the Client Initializer.
+Just like SseBroadcaster instances, you should not hold a long-lived reference to the SseUnicaster provided by the Client Initializer.

 These instances are designed to be transient, and holding references for an extended period of time can affect Soklet's ability to perform efficient bookkeeping.